Power supplies for wind lidar, sodar, and met masts

 • Standalone solar panels, fuel-cells, generators, and battery packs, connected to the lidar or sodar.

-The choice is almost endless, and there are suppliers globally.
+The choice is almost endless, and every system reports their data differently.

 The good news is that Moli, our wind monitoring software, can pull data from most of these power supplies.
-So, that means you can see what’s happening in one place.
+So, with Moli you can see what’s happening with all aspects of your wind measurement campaigns in one place.